-- Train Trackers: - Opens window where the identity of trains can be displayed as they move from one occupancy block to another.
+- Train Trackers: - Opens window where the identity of trains can be displayed as they are moved by operators from one occupancy block to another.

-- Create NXWarrant - Opens a window to create an eNtry/eXit warrant. this is discussed in About NXWarrants.
+- Create NXWarrant - Opens a window to create a temporary eNtry/eXit warrant. this is discussed in About NXWarrants.

 - Open Session Log - Opens a window to name a file that records the warrant and train tracking status messages.

 Warrants without Occupancy DetectionIt is possible to create and run warrants without block detection.
-OBlocks can be defined and they do not necessarily have to have detection sensors.
+OBlocks can be defined when they do not necessarily have to have detection sensors.
 Such blocks are called "Dark Blocks".
-Dark blocks, Portals and the paths within the block can be defined for a layout diagram.
-A Warrant can be recorded and be able to be played back, including having its route set.
-However, be advised for such trains there is no protection for having it collide with other trains or throwing switches under other trains.
+Dark blocks, the portals and paths within the block can be defined for a layout diagram without detection sensors.
+A Warrant can be recorded and can be played back, including having its route set.
+However, be advised for such trains without detection sensors there is no protection for having it collide with other trains or throwing switches under other trains.
 It will proceed only according to the elapsed times and throttle settings that were recorded.

-- A recorded script Warrant, where throttle commands are recorded from a throttle you use to drive a train over preselected route.
+- A Recorded Script Warrant, where throttle commands are recorded from a throttle you use to drive a train over preselected route.
 The warrant then replicates all the commands when played back.
-To create a recorded script warrant, select the menu item Create New Warrant from the Warrants menu.
+To create a recorded script warrant, select the Warrants->Tables->Create New Warrant menu item.